domxjs/domxjs.github.io/README.md

 <link rel="icon" type="image/svg+xml" href="images/domx-logo.svg" />

-`DOMX` is an approach to building modern web applications using the DOM, browser, and patterns morso than relying on frameworks.
+`DOMX` is an approach to building modern web applications using the DOM, browser, and patterns morso than relying on frameworks or libraries.

 ## Platform Evolution